Draktir/SYSC3303/Iteration04/README_extended.txt

 --------------------
 On the Client:
-   If, on a Write Transfer, the file the user selects cannot be read, the user is informed a with an error message and we DO NOT send a WRQ to the server.
+   If, on a Write Transfer, the file the user selects cannot be read, the user is informed with an error message and we DO NOT send a WRQ to the server.
+Therefore the is no error packet.
-   If during a Read Transfer, on receipt of the first DataPacket the file cannot be created, the Client sends an Error code 2 to the server and terminates the transfer, displaying the error to the user.
+   On a Read Transfer the Client will first attempt to create a file.
+Only if that's successful will it send the RRQ.

 On the Server:
-   If trying to read or write a file is not possible because the permissions are insufficient (no read/write access), the server responds with an Error code 2 and terminates the transfer.
+   If the server receives a RRQ or WRQ, and  trying to read or write the file is not possible because the permissions are insufficient (no read/write access), the server responds with an Error code 2 and terminates the transfer.

 Note that if the permissions change during a transfer, it does not affect the program, since it already opened the file and has a valid file descriptor.
 Thus it can continue to read/write and